Aces and eights (blackjack): Eights

 If a player is dealt a pair of eights, the total of 16 is considered a troublesome hand.
 In fact, the value 16 is said to be the worst hand one can have in blackjack.
 Since sixteen of the other fifty cards have a value of 10 and four have a value of 11, there is a strong chance of getting at least an 18 with either or both split cards.
 A hand totaling 18 or 19 is much stronger than having a 16.
 Splitting eights limits one's losses and improves one's hand.
 Probabilistic research of expected value scenarios shows that by splitting eights one can convert a hand that presents an expected loss to two hands that may present an expected profit or a reduced loss, depending on what the dealer is showing.
 A split pair of eights is expected to win against dealer upcards of 2 through 7 and to lose less against dealer upcards of 8 through ace.
 If a player hits on a pair of eights against a dealer upcard of 9, 10, or ace, he is expected to lose $52 for a $100 bet.
 If the player splits the eights, he is expected to lose only $43 for a $100 bet.
-The only situation where a player should not split eights is a no hole card game when the dealer is showing a 10 or ace.
+The only situation where a player should not split eights is a no hole card game when the dealer is showing a 10 or ace, or against a dealer ace if the dealer hits on soft 17 and surrender is offered.